Avoid paying credit card payment gateway fees with an integrated solution

 Improve customer service

 Entering the purchase once into one system reduces the customer’s checkout time.
 One transaction at the POS is more than twice as fast as transactions at both the terminal and POS.
 Faster transactions shorten lines and keep customers happy.
-Additionally, many integrated POS solutions offer gift card and loyalty solutions that merchants can use to retain existing customers and acquire new ones.
+Additionally, many integrated POS solutions offer gift card processing and loyalty solutions that merchants can use to retain existing customers and acquire new ones.

 Access timely support